 And hey, I forgot there was a Dunkin’ Donuts on this road… that switched things up.
 Thoughts of whether there will be tea or coffee available at this meeting made a sudden appearance.
 How I hope it’s coffee because it’s much more low maintenance than tea.
 Tea’s just a hassle.
 First you have to open the bag, then make sure you don’t break the string when you pull it out, then time how long it steeps, then find something to fish the bag out with, then where are you going to put the bag after it steeps and when you’re in a meeting that’s just a pain in the behind… and yada yada yada for the rest of the day, the week, the month, the year, the lifetime.

 Thanks, brain.
-What would I do with you?
+What would I do without you?